jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Association for purposes of research and development tax credits (3)
 Applying test to limited partnership
-(4) For the purpose of applying subsection (1), a limited partnership is treated as being a company.
+(4) For the purpose of applying subsections (1) and (2), a limited partnership is treated as being a company.

 ### YB 15 Exceptions for employee trusts
 Beneficiaries